 So what to do?
 Do you quit your job now, or drudge on until you kick down the cubicle wall and start defrauding the company by filching pennies at a time?
 Do you jump and hope for the net?
 Or do you wait until the pain of work is greater than your fears of starvation?

-Yeah.
-I get it.
-I can’t make that decision for you, but as someone who has jumped without the net (and there it was) and as someone who has held onto a job way too long, I can see exactly where you are if you are on the fence about what to do.
+No one can make that decision for you, but as someone who has jumped without the net (and there it was) and as someone who has held onto a job way too long in my past, I can see exactly where you are if you are on the fence about what to do.

 Here’s my take on it: